moxx799/carya_tutorial/readme.md

 ```Bash
 tar -xvf <file name.tar.gz>
 ```
-To combine the csv files with same head:
-Go to the directory containing the CSV files
+To combine the csv files with same head,Go to the directory containing the CSV files
 ```Bash
 cd /path/to/csv/files
 ```